5 Questions For a Skeptical Libertarian: Drugs, Climate, and Utopia

 4) “What about climate change?”

 This question is very hard to answer.
 I say this both in humility and also in accusation to those who think the answer is simple.
 There are several scientific and policy questions we have to answer about climate change.
-Here’s my best understanding of the facts presently known, speaking as an economist and policy analyst, but not as any kind of climate expert:
+Here’s my best understanding of the facts presently known:

 - Is climate change happening?